AI For Main Line Clog Calls

 Multiple fixtures make callers nervous fast

-A toilet, tub, shower, floor drain, or laundry drain backing up at the same time tells the caller this may be bigger than one slow sink.
+A toilet, tub, shower, floor drain, or laundry drain backing up at the same time tells the caller this may be bigger than one slow sink, especially after hours.

 Sewage-sensitive calls do not wait

-Odor, gurgling, basement drain water, dark water, or repeat backups create urgency before the caller cares about anything else.
+Odor, gurgling, basement drain water, dark water, tenant impact, or repeat backups create urgency before the caller cares about anything else.

 Bad intake slows the truck decision

-Dispatch needs address, fixture count, backup location, cleanout access, photos if requested, standing water, tenant impact, and whether the caller is asking about camera inspection, snaking, or jetting.
+Dispatch needs address, fixture count, backup location, cleanout access, photos if requested, standing water, tenant impact, repeat history, and whether the caller is asking about camera inspection, snaking, or jetting.

 What public data says about this buying behavior